Veriflite/portal-api/README.md

 * Content type: [application/json](https://www.iana.org/assignments/media-types/application/json)

 A list of the sensors known to the app.
-This consists of sensors that are either currently active or have been active since the portal was started on the app.
+This consists of sensors that are either currently active or have been active since the Portal was started on the app.

 This is a response to the sensor-list query.